 We can see here that this cue card wants us to talk about a discussion that we had as part of our work or studies.
-The discussion might be at our school, college or university or work place with our classmates, friends or colleagues.
-Let’s make it easy and decide that we are going to talk about a discussion which we had recently with our friends about the comparison of studying abroad and studying at home country.
+The discussion might be at our school, college or university, or work place with our classmates, friends, or colleagues.
+Let’s make it easy and decide that we are going to talk about a discussion that we had recently with our friends about the comparison between studying abroad and studying at home country.
 Let’s think that our teacher had given us an assignment on this comparison which he would discuss with us in the following class.

 There are four points in this topic card on which we need to focus while we speak for 2 minutes on this cue card.
 So, we need to prepare some short notes on these points.

-Here is a mind-map for you which can help organize your ideas:
+Here is a mind map for you that can help organize your ideas:

 Here is one example which you can follow:

-- the subject of the discussion: study abroad vs. study at home country
+- the subject of the discussion: study abroad vs. study in the home country

-- we had with the discussion with our friends
+- we had a discussion with our friends

-- some friends gave vote in favor of studying abroad, others on the opposite
+- some friends gave voted in favor of studying abroad, others on the opposite

-- opinions like study facilities, standard of education, environment, job facilities and career
+- opinions like study facilities, the standard of education, environment, job facilities, and career

-- Finally, we decided that studying abroad has more benefits than studying at home country
+- Finally, we decided that studying abroad has more benefits than studying in home country

 Your notes need not be so long like this.
 You can write in short using signals as well.

 Some important vocabularies: